port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws.md

 The integration is deployed using AWS's [ECS service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) that is deployed to your AWS Account.

 The AWS integration uses a YAML configuration to describe the ETL process to load data into the developer portal.
-The approach reflects a middle-ground between an overly opinionated AWS visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal. ## WHATTTTTT?
+The approach reflects a middle-ground between an overly opinionated AWS visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

 Here is an example snippet from the config which demonstrates the ETL process for getting `Cloudformation Stack` data from AWS and into the software catalog: